DailyInvestors/Course_Sheets/README.md

 Merlin
 Bard
 And unlike alot of developers, my skills with These AIs, are on a entirely different level.
 Not by APIs, but by Prompts.
 Why people try to learn these, I have had them mastered since Day 1.
 They way I talk, text, write, and think.
 They listen,lol frfr.

+Tip on everything: When im successful on anything its when I'm playing around.
+When im serious nothing, but goofing off, the Servers have No Limit lol